US History – Adapted for Struggling Learners

 Providing a sensitive, nurturing learning environment for students who have had less academic success, this course will also work on skill-building.
 Focused learning in geography, general cultural knowledge, and conversational self-confidence will be addressed.
 Students will learn to identify themes and work on inference from famous works of art presented in the full-color textbook and will begin to make connections from era to era and be able to explain what led to certain important events.

-This course is designed to create a stress-free approach to academic learning.
+US History – Adapted for Struggling Learners is designed to create a stress-free approach to academic learning.
 Homework assignments will be brief and solely designed to support the learning in class.
 Homework will be corrected together with the educator with an emphasis on growth, not grades.
 There will be no tests, no essays, and no memorization required, but instead the occasional verbal evaluation with the educator.